Free and Basic Variables of a Matrix - Examples with Solutions

 The basic variables are written in terms of the free variables as

-where x 2 and x 5 can be any real numbers hence their names as "free variables".
+where and can be any real numbers hence their names as "free variables".

 Definition The use of free variables helps us to write an explicit formula for the solutions of our system.